streamlit/docs/content/library/components/components-api.md

 To build a Streamlit Component, you need the following installed in your development environment:

-- Python 3.6+
+- Python 3.7 - Python 3.9
 - Streamlit 0.63+
 - [nodejs](https://nodejs.org/en/)
 - [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/)

-Clone the [component-template GitHub repo](https://github.com/streamlit/component-template), then decide whether you want to use the React.js (["template"](https://github.com/streamlit/component-template/tree/master/template-reactless)) or plain TypeScript (["template-reactless"](https://github.com/streamlit/component-template/tree/master/template-reactless)) template.
+Clone the [component-template GitHub repo](https://github.com/streamlit/component-template), then decide whether you want to use the React.js (["template"](https://github.com/streamlit/component-template/tree/master/template)) or plain TypeScript (["template-reactless"](https://github.com/streamlit/component-template/tree/master/template-reactless)) template.

 1. Initialize and build the component template frontend from the terminal: